• Start

 In most cases, you do not need a 100% exact match, and you can give it up for faster, high-dimensional searches to find the approximate nearest neighbour to a query vector.

-• HNSW: efficient approximation for high dimensions or large datasets
+• HNSW — efficient in-memory approximation for high dimensions or large in-RAM datasets.

-• Brute force: when you don’t define an index, or you want exact nearest neighbours, or when you provide a distance function to the query
+• Brute force — when you do not define an index, when you want exact nearest neighbours, or when you pass an explicit distance function to the query that does not route to your index.

 ParameterDefaultOptionsDescription